Your Vision Correction Questions Answered

 At Kugler Vision in Omaha, Nebraska, we specialize in improving vision at all distances: far, intermediate, and near.
 You deserve your best possible vision, and our customized solutions are sure to meet your visual needs.
 We hear many questions from our patients.
 Below are a few of the most frequently asked questions we hear concerning LASIK, including “Does LASIK wear off?”

 Before the LASIK procedure begins, your eye is numbed with anesthetic drops.
 While you may feel a pressure sensation as the corneal flap is being made, actual pain is rare.
-The eyes usually have some mild soreness for a few hours after surgery, but significant pain is rare.
+The eyes usually have some mild soreness for a few hours after surgery.
+Most patients experience minimal discomfort after LASIK, often described as a feeling of pressure or dryness.
+Over-the-counter pain relievers and lubricating drops usually manage any discomfort effectively.
 Lubricating eye drops and ibuprofen are usually enough to counteract any discomfort.

-No. In millions of LASIK procedures done worldwide, no one has ever gone completely blind from LASIK or Advanced Surface Ablation (also known as PRK).
+No. In millions of LASIK procedures done worldwide, no one has ever gone completely blind from LASIK or Photorefractive Keratectomy (also known as PRK).
 The risk of vision after LASIK being worse than it was before the procedure is less than 1 percent, and most of those issues are correctable with glasses or contacts if needed.
 LASIK is one of the safest procedures performed in the United States.

 This is one of the most common questions we are asked about LASIK.
 In all our years of experience, we have never met a patient who LIKES to have his or her eyes touched!
 We all have a natural reflex to protect our eyes and therefore we are sensitive to instruments and objects around our eyes.
 During the surgery we use gentle, topical numbing medications that reduce this reflex.
 Our expert staff keeps you comfortable throughout the procedure, which only lasts a few minutes, so sensitivity does not interfere with the procedure or affect the results.

 Most patients with sensitive eyes believe that they are more sensitive than average.
 In our experience, this isn’t the case.
-Lance Kugler, MD, has never encountered a patient who could not have the surgery comfortably.
+We never encountered a patient who could not have the surgery comfortably.

 LASIK is often done on both eyes at the same appointment.
 Most people undergoing LASIK surgery prefer to have both eyes done on the same day.
 The advantage of bilateral surgery is the convenience of having one surgery date and one recovery period.
 Our brains also prefer to have eyes that are matched together, and surgery on the same day allows that to happen.